eaglesky/leetcode/README.md

 leetcode
 ========

 LongestConsecutive.cc: Usage of auto in iteration
+ThreeSum: Usage of sort algorithm